SarahKingsbury-dfo/ITapp/README.md

 - Repeat the above for the destination site on the Destination tab.
 - On the Summary tab, select the "Applicable Product Description" (i.e. the product being moved intentionally), and select relevant "Other Considerations"
 - Review the Supportive Tables and Suggested Response on the Summary Tab.
 The user can return to the other tabs to modify any of the inputs if desired.
+-Due to the multitude of combined AIS at each site and the potential impacts of AIS mitigation treatments to impact product (e.g. oysters), Table 2 now lists all possible mitigation treatments.Assessors using the app must select the treatment option from Table 2.

+#Tabs
+-All Introduction & Transfer decisions are recommended to use the biofouling and incidental report.
+These are data collected and verified by DFO.
+-The Public Reports and eDNA tab can be used to inform decisions when more robust data is unavailable.

 # Troubleshoouting
 - Any issues can be posted on the [GitHub](https://github.com/remi-daigle/ITapp/issues) repository

+#References
+-AIS mitigation treatments were derived from Masse-Beaulne et al. (2025) and only includes options with moderate to high certainty of effectiveness, unless stated otherwise.
+-Massé-Beaulne, V., Simard, N., Bernier, R.Y., Pearce, C.M. and Therriault, T.W.
+2025.
+Mitigation Measures to Reduce the Risk of Introduction and Spread of Aquatic Invasive Species through Shellfish and Macroalgal Movements.
+DFO Can.
+Sci.
+Advis.
+Sec.
+Res.
+Doc.
+2025/011. viii + 150 p.
+-CSAS English Research Document available at: https://www.dfo-mpo.gc.ca/csas-sccs/Publications/ResDocs-DocRech/2025/2025_011-eng.pdf
+-All raw data for the Maritimes Biofouling Program can be accessed here: https://open.canada.ca/data/en/dataset/8d87f574-0661-40a0-822f-e9eabc35780d